Fellowships Awarded: 2020, 2019, 2018

-Darriel Harris, MA, is a fourth-year PhD student in the Department of Health Behavior and Society.
-His research interests are in faith-based health communications, neighborhood related health factors, social determinants of health and community-based participatory research.
-Darriel worked for the Center for a Livable Future as project coordinator for the Baltimore Food and Faith Project.
+Darriel Harris, MA, is a sixth-year PhD candidate in the Department of Health Behavior and Society.
+His research interests are in faith-based health communications, neighborhood related health factors, social determinants of health, and community-based participatory research.
+Darriel worked for the Center for a Livable Future as project coordinator for the Baltimore Food and Faith Project before matriculating as a PhD student.
 He also created a faith-based curriculum for healthy eating that has been used in more than 25 Baltimore churches.
 Darriel has worked as a health missionary in South Sudan, where he created a Bible-based curriculum to address a range of communicable and non-communicable diseases.
-Darriel holds a BS degree in Electrical Engineering from Morgan State University, an MA in Organizational Management from The George Washington University, a graduate certificate in Financial Management from the University of Maryland and a Masters of Divinity degree from Duke University.
-He is an ordained minister in the American Baptist Church and currently serves as pastor-elect of Newborn Community of Faith Church in Baltimore, Md.
+Darriel holds a BS degree in Electrical Engineering from Morgan State University, an MA in Organizational Management from The George Washington University, and a Masters of Divinity degree from Duke University.
+He is an ordained minister in the American Baptist Church and currently serves as senior pastor of Newborn Community of Faith Church in Baltimore, Md.
 Debra Roter, DrPH is his doctoral adviser.